 • Canoeing/ Kayaking – the community guides will take you out for an easy paddle on these beautiful waterways.

-• Fishing – our guides can show you the hotspots and help with your technique.
+• Fishing – our guides can show you the hotspots.
 Bring your own tackle.

 • Visit to local school – meet and talk to local kids in the classroom (term time only!).

 • Turtle tours – nesting season is between November and February.
-Cross the lake in the early evening by boat, and take a walking tour with trained community guides in search of nesting loggerhead and leatherback turtles.
+Walking tours with trained community guides start from Bhanga Nek: search for nesting and hatchling loggerhead and leatherback turtles.

 • Boat trips – launching at 3rd lake – enjoy the waterways of this large lake system.